oagn/sapro_classification_comparison/README.md

     ```

     **Output:** This will create a new directory (e.g., `quality_analysis_results/`) containing:
-    *   Distribution plots (`.png`) for each quality metric, comparing correct vs. incorrect predictions.
+    *   Box plots (`.png`) for each quality metric, comparing correct vs. incorrect predictions.
     *   Summary tables (`.csv`) detailing the statistics for each quality metric, grouped by correctness and true label.